solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 In order to test this new hypothesis, we need a new dataset that actually contains words without a proper pretrained representation and even noisier color descriptions.
-Lets generate such dataset and inspect its characteristics.
+Let's generate such dataset and inspect its characteristics.

-Lets relax a little bit the descriptions we are allowing words that do not appear initially in Glove, but still only allowing words whose frequency is higher than two and also descriptions that are at least two word long.
+Let's relax a little bit the descriptions we are allowing words that do not appear initially in Glove, but still only allowing words whose frequency is higher than two and also descriptions that are at least two word long.
 We can regard